gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

 ## Installing grunt
 Grunt is now split into two parts, `grunt` and `grunt-cli`.

 1. `grunt` is the core library that gets installed locally to your project.
-It contains all the code and logic for running tasks, loading plugins, etc. Install locally, per the [[Getting started]] guide.
+It contains all the code and logic for running tasks, loading plugins, etc. Install locally, along with grunt plugins, per the [[Getting started]] guide.
 1. `grunt-cli` is installed globally, giving you the `grunt` command in your shell.
-It doesn't do anything by itself, but when run inside a project where `grunt` has been installed, will actually run grunt.
+It doesn't do anything by itself, but will run a project's locally-installed grunt + Gruntfile.
 Install globally, per the [[Getting started]] guide.

 For more information about why this has changed, please read [npm 1.0: Global vs Local installation](http://blog.nodejs.org/2011/03/23/npm-1-0-global-vs-local-installation).